+IV.
 HOW TO REPORT CRIME

-To report a crime, please contact the Sheriff's Department at (323) 265-8800 or use the blue light emergency telephones located throughout the campus (see Emergency Blue Light Location Map).
+To report a crime, please contact the campus sheriff's station at (323) 265-8800 or use the blue emergency telephones located throughout the campus (see Emergency Blue Light Location Map).
 To activate an emergency blue light phone, the red button must be pressed.
 These phones contain a built-in speaker; there is no receiver or keypad.
-Once activated the blue light on the phone will begin to flash and contact with the ELAC Sheriff's Station will be initiated.
+Once activated the blue light on the phone will begin to flash and contact with the East Los Angeles College Sheriff's Station will be initiated.